Food around Preston and the North West region

 My grandfather used to make this for when I arrived.
 A big tray of Everton Toffee made with syrup broken up with a small hammer, that was my job.
 It was good but my teeth suffered.
 The closest now to that is Thorntons Special Toffee.
 That's good as well.

 North of Preston.
-They have a garden centre and there are others nearby as well as Guys Thatched Hamlet and Eating Establishment next to the canal.
+They have a garden centre and there is a cafe.
+There are others nearby as well as Guys Thatched Hamlet and Eating Establishment next to the canal.

 Manchester Tart

 A tart with jam and custard sprinkled with coconut.
 Some say bananas can be used instead of jam.
 If it's an old recipe bananas and coconuts don't seem that likely, but maybe.
 When I was at school we got it a lot.
-It was good.
+It was good stuff.

 Kendal Mintcake

 Everyone knows the sweet, strong mint, cold on the tongue, hot in the stomach of Kendal Mint Cake.
 There are a couple of manufacturers in Kendal - Quiggins and Romneys.
 There is the sweet white version and the less sweet brown version.
-A chocolate covered version is now available - this is like a large crunchy After Eight mint and I found it a very worthwhile experience.
+A chocolate covered version is now available - this is like a large crunchy After Eight mint and is a very worthwhile experience.

 Grasmere Gingerbread